 There’s a lot of luck, it seems, in being able to write for a living.
 It doesn’t seem all that sustainable anymore.
 You may as well just scour the earth for a client or several clients that you know will pay you adequately for your time and effort.
 But when it comes to really writing what you want, most likely you, like many, are only getting pennies a day for your trouble - whether it be display ads or affiliate plans.

 How do you earn more than pennies a day?
 Is it as simple as simply producing as much content as humanly possible?
 Does it mean living on facebook and twitter 24/7?
 While the social media helps, there’s a matter of luck to it as well, finding the right influencers to share and promote your content.
 It’s all cumulative.
 The more content you have, the more you earning power you create for yourself as long as you have the monetization mechanisms in place.
 But it is more than that.
 Once you get into the mindset of grabbing a few more pennies off the ground each day, you get stuck in the mindset of pennies are all you’re going to get.

 Content as an Investment

-The problem I am seeing these days is that many writers lose motivation because content is becoming a “dime-a-dozen” industry.
+The problem I am seeing these days is that many writers lose motivation because it seems like content is becoming a “dime-a-dozen” industry.
 Yes, there are those that rise above the crop and can earn hundreds if not thousands of dollars for pieces of their content - but that’s pretty rare.
 Even then, content independence is really a better way to go in the long run, because as creative people, most writers need to have the freedom to explore their own passions.
-Sometimes these passions are compatible with the aspirations of those willing to pay you, but not always.
+We'd love these passions are compatible with the aspirations of those willing to pay you, but this isn't always true.

 Pros and Cons of Being an Independent Content Producer